-Typically, you’ll find reishi is cut apart in strips like these at many shops so that it is ready for brewing.
+Typically, you’ll find Reishi cut into strips like these at many shops so that it is ready for brewing.

-Boil the water in ceramic or a stainless steel pot.
-Avoid any other material for boiling, as the whole process is quite long and might be harmful to do so in an aluminium pot, for instance.
+Boil the water in either a ceramic or stainless steel pot.
+Avoid any other pots or utensils made of other materials for boiling, as the whole process is quite long and might be harmful to do so in an aluminum pot, for instance.
 When dried pieces are added to boiling water, make sure to turn down the heat and let it simmer for about two and half hours.
 Then let the tea cool down a bit before drinking it.

 You might not like the taste as it has bitter alkaloids.
 But it’s a tea, so you can do many things to improve the taste.
 I like to add just a little bit of honey and ginger, but some people prefer to add other teas, like green tea or even a freshly made juice.

-As with anything else, don’t go and drink a gallon of reishi mushroom tea immediately.
+As with anything else, don’t go and drink a gallon of Reishi mushroom tea immediately.
 Drink a cup and make sure it doesn’t affect your stomach in a negative way.
-If you use aspirin or similar blood-thinning drug, you might want to skip reishi tea altogether, as it may increase bleeding time.
+If you use aspirin or similar blood-thinning drugs, you may want to skip Reishi tea altogether, as it may increase bleeding time.
 But other than that there aren’t really any side effects.

 Easier Reishi Mushroom Tea with Powder Extract

-With a powdered extract of reishi, like we have available here, all you have to do is add one quarter to one half teaspoon to hot water (or any other type of a tea).
-Since this reishi is already extracted, basically it’s already been prepared as a tea, but is made into a powdered form, you can add this to tea without having to boil the mushroom.
+With a powdered extract of Reishi, like we have available, all you have to do is add one quarter to one-half teaspoon to hot water (or any other type of a tea).
+Since the Reishi is already extracted, basically it’s already been prepared as a tea and made into a powdered form, so you can add this to tea without having to boil the mushroom.